-SASUSERS represents all users that are specifically defined in the User

-Manager with a definition that includes a login.
+SASUSERS represents all users that are specifically defined in the User Manager with a definition that includes a login.

 When planning for groups, first evaluate which resources require restricted access, then ensure that a group exists or is created for the users that need to access each restricted resource.
 For example, you might want to create a group of users with read and write access to servers and libraries containing salary information.
 All other users (represented by the PUBLIC group) are denied read and write access to these resources.
-See the SAS 9.1 Intelligence Architecture: Planning and Administration Guide for information about planning for users and groups.
+See SAS Intelligence Platform: Security Administration Guide for information about planning for users and groups.